Warm, buttery, soft, and fluffy pretzels are carb heaven.

 - Baking at high heat helps to keep the pretzel shape and create a golden brown masterpiece.

-- The egg wash gives it a shiny crust.
+- An egg wash gives it a shiny crust.

 - Coarse salt gives it the salty flavor and melted butter makes it sinfully good.